TuanTran1504/Lectures-LLM/README.md

 - Use `OLLAMA_NO_CUDA=1` to disable GPU in Ollama
 - Mount a volume like `./uploads:/app/uploads` to persist uploaded files
+- PG database will have one table to store conversations and one to store lectures chunks
 - All logs (Flask + PostgreSQL) will appear in your Docker terminal for easy debugging

 ---

-## 📦 TODOs

-- [ ] Add authentication
-- [ ] Add transcript summarization
-- [ ] Add search and history features for questions
-- [ ] Optional support for Whisper for mp3/mp4 transcription

----

 ## 📄 License

-MIT License © 2025 [Your Name or Org]
+MIT License © 2025 Dinh Tuan Tran